Updated: Feb 10

 What Signs Should You Look For?

 There’s no ‘one-size-fits-all’ for nap transitions.
 Usually by 6-9 months most children will be ready for the 3-2 nap transition.
 Around 7-8 months your baby's awake time will naturally increase making it a good time to transition to two naps if you are seeing the signs.
-On average the awake time should be around 2 hours 30 mins to 3 hours.
-The range can vary at this age, so it is vital to document your child's sleepy cues, so you can find the nap sweet spot.
-As their body naturally increases the awake time and the naps lengthen out, there then won’t be enough time in the day for that third nap.
+On average the awake time should be around 2.5 to 3 hours.
+The range can vary at this age, so it is vital to document your child's sleepy cues, so you can find the nap sweet spot for your child.
+As their body naturally increases the awake time and the naps lengthen out, this results in there often not being enough time in the day for that third nap.

 Key items you need to look out for (over the course of 7-10 days) are: